hoangnguyenbao079/superstore-analysis/README.md

 ![Image](https://github.com/user-attachments/assets/ede905bf-49be-46ba-a11c-6dcc77d9ebfa)

 **Comments:**
-- This bar chart presents sales and profit analysis by customer segment.
-We can see that the Consumer segment leads by a large margin, with sales significantly higher than the profit, indicating a high volume of transactions but relatively lower profit margins.
-- The Corporate segment follows with decent sales, but the profit is notably higher compared to the Consumer segment, which suggests a better profit margin on corporate sales.
-Finally, the Home Office segment has the smallest sales and profit figures, with sales slightly higher than profits, showing a more balanced but smaller-scale performance.
-- In summary, Consumer drives the most sales, but Corporate offers higher profitability, while Home Office shows the least performance in both sales and profit
+- This line graph illustrates the average profit based on delivery time (number of days).
+We observe a significant fluctuation in profit as the delivery time changes.
+- Initially, with 0 and 1 day delivery, the average profit is relatively low at around $25, but it spikes to about $40 on the 2-day delivery.
+After that, there is a sharp decline back to lower profit levels before gradually increasing again from 4 to 7 days of delivery.
+- The highest profit is seen at the 2-day delivery, which suggests that customers might be willing to pay more for faster delivery, but overall, longer delivery times tend to show a steady increase in profit.
+- In summary, 2-day delivery seems to offer the highest profit, but longer delivery times gradually improve the average profit as well, indicating a correlation between delivery time and profit margins.

 ---